anglyan/spikingtorch/docs/tutorial.rst

             xi2 = self.l1(xi)
             return self.sl3(xi2, init)

-This code should be familiar for anyone who has experience working with Pytorch.
+This code should be familiar to anyone who has experience working with Pytorch.
 We define our network as you would create a model.
 The main difference is that the ``forward`` method takes two arguments, the input to the network and an additional ``init`` flag